Queen Elizabeth National Park – Nature’s Grand Symphony

 How to get to Kibale National Park

 Kibale National Park can be accessed from Kampala or Entebbe via the Mubende-Kyegegwa-Kyenjojo route, with a travel time of about 6-7 hours by road.
+Alternatively, Aerolink Uganda provides daily domestic flights from Entebbe to Kasese Airstrip, lasting approximately 1 hour and 15 minutes.

 From Kasese Airstrip, it’s a 75 km drive to Fort Portal, typically taking around 1 hour and 30 minutes by road to reach the park.

-Murchison Falls National Park
+Murchison Falls National Park – Uganda’s Most Powerful Waterfall Safari

-Top things to do in Murchison Falls National Park
+Top Things to Do in Murchison Falls National Park

 Nile Launch Cruises